Restaurant in London, United Kingdom

 What Peckham Bazaar Is

 Chef John Gionleka runs a modern Greek kitchen on Consort Road in Peckham, SE15.
 The format is casual dining that punches above its tier.
 This is not a mezze-and-souvlaki operation serving the obvious hits.
-Modern Greek cooking at this level draws on the same pantry of ingredients but applies more disciplined technique, tighter sourcing, and a menu that changes to reflect seasonal availability.
+Modern Greek cooking at this level draws on the same pantry of ingredients but applies more disciplined technique, tighter sourcing, a menu that changes to reflect seasonal availability.
 For a special occasion that does not require a jacket or a £200-a-head commitment, Peckham Bazaar is a genuinely useful option in London's south.
-It sits in a part of the city that has built a reputation for serious independent restaurants, and this one has the awards history to separate it from the crowd.
+It sits in a part of the city that has built a reputation for serious independent restaurants, this one has the awards history to separate it from the crowd.

 The restaurant is open Monday and Tuesday evenings only (6–11 pm), but from Thursday through Sunday it adds a lunch service running 12–4 pm, with the evening session following straight after.
 Wednesday is evenings only (6–11 pm).
-If you are planning around the current window, the Thursday or Friday lunch slot is worth considering: a shorter service at what is likely a smaller crowd, and a useful option if you want the full experience without committing to a late evening.
+If you are planning around the current window, the Thursday or Friday lunch slot is worth considering: a shorter service at what is likely a smaller crowd, a useful option if you want the full experience without committing to a late evening.
 Weekend lunch is the most flexible entry point for first-timers.

 Who This Is For